ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ## Chapter 2 - Representing and manipulating information
-- Base 10 makes sense for humans (10 fingers and all that), but base 2 makes more sense for storage of information due to the simplicity of representing two states.
+Base 10 makes sense for humans (10 fingers and all that), but base 2 makes more sense for storage of information due to the simplicity of representing two states.

-- Three representations of numbers:
+Three representations of numbers:
-	- Unsigned: numbers greater than 0
+1. **Unsigned**: numbers greater than 0
-	- Twos-complement: positive or negative
+2. **Twos-complement**: positive or negative
-	- Floating point
-		- Is not associative due to the finite precision of representation
+3. **Floating point**: Is not associative due to the finite precision of representation

-- Pointers contain the address and a type
-- Binary notation for a byte is verbose, so instead we use base-16, or hexadecimal.
+Pointers contain the address and a type of a byte in memory.
+Binary notation for a byte is verbose, so instead we use base-16, or hexadecimal.

-	- Uses the chars 0-9 and A-F, giving 16 possible values
-	- A single byte can range from $O0_16$ to $FF_16$
-- C uses `0X` to indicate hex values
+Hexidecimal uses the chars 0-9 and A-F, giving 16 possible values.
+A single byte can range from $O0_16$ to $FF_16$.
+C uses `0X` to indicate hex values.

 - Problems:
 	- Problem: 2.1
 		- 0x39A7F8: 0011 1001 1010 0111 1111 1000